Best Dental Scheduling Practices: 9 Tips To Increase Dental Production Potential

 Simply filling the majority of your open dental appointment slots doesn’t necessarily mean that you’re achieving your full production and revenue potential.
-Like so many of our clients, you will likely be amazed by the impact effective scheduling strategies can have on your dental clinic’s bottom line.
-Even more surprising is that some of these practices can actually reduce stress and overtime, while simultaneously boosting collections.
-Following are some of the strategies we recommend to our dental practice clients.
+Like so many of our clients, you will likely be surprised by the impact effective scheduling strategies will have on your dental clinic’s bottom line.
+Even more surprising is that some of these practices can reduce stress and overtime, while simultaneously boosting collections.
+The following are some of the strategies we recommend to our dental practice clients

 I’ve seen many clients focus on “filling the schedule” as their primary goal, in an effort to increase collections.
 However, all appointments are not equal.
 Shifting a focus to ensuring that there is time available in the schedule for more lucrative procedures is far more effective in achieving revenue goals

 The central idea with block scheduling is that you “block out” times in your daily or weekly schedule for higher revenue-generating dental procedures.

 Group procedures into high, moderate, and low (or 0) revenue-generating categories.

 8.Determine how many slots to reserve for each type of procedure.

 Using worksheets and formulas, you can determine, based on historical data plus revenue goals, how much time to reserve in your daily or weekly schedule for more lucrative procedures.

 Block scheduling is definitely more complicated than conventional scheduling.
 We recommend that one person on your team handle all scheduling to ensure runs smoothly,.

 Getting staff buy-in on the block scheduling system is crucial for successful implementation.